Naadodigal

 Naadodigal is a 2009 Indian Tamil-language action drama film written and directed by Samuthirakani and produced by S. Michael Rayappan of Global Infotainment.
-The film stars Sasikumar along with Vijay Vasanth and Bharani, while Ananya and Abhinaya made their debut in Tamil cinema and Malaysia-based Shanthini Deva enacting the lead female roles and Ganja Karuppu playing a pivotal role, providing comical relief.
-The plot focuses on a trio who attempt to unite their friend with his lover against the wishes of all families involved, and at heavy cost to themselves, only to realize that the lovers separate after a short while.
+The film stars Sasikumar along with Vijay Vasanth and Bharani, while Ananya and Abhinaya made their debut in Tamil cinema and Malaysia-based Shanthini Deva enacting the lead female roles and Ganja Karuppu playing a pivotal role, providing comic relief.
+The plot focuses on a trio who attempt to unite their friend with his lover against the wishes of both families, and at heavy cost to themselves, only to realise that the lovers separate after a short while.

-Cinematography was handled by S. R. Kathir, songs composed and score by Sundar C Babu, editing done by A. L. Ramesh, stunt coordinated by Dhilip Subbarayan, dance choreography Dinesh, produced designed by R. K. Vijay Murugan and lyrics written by Vaali, Na.
+Cinematography was handled by S. R. Kathir, the score and songs composed by Sundar C Babu, editing done by A. L. Ramesh, stunts coordinated by Dhilip Subbarayan, dance choreography by Dinesh, produced designed by R. K. Vijay Murugan and lyrics written by Vaali, Na.
 Muthukumar, Kabilan and Yugabharathi.
-The film released in June 2009, garnering highly positive reviews.
-The film was a blockbuster.
+The film released on 26 June 2009, became a critical and commercial success.
 The success of the film spawned several remakes and a stand-alone sequel titled Naadodigal 2 (2020).